DeveIopmentSpace/.github/profile/README.md

 **Created by Project**

-DevSpace is a collaborative hub where developers can connect, share, and showcase their work.
+DevSpace is a collaborative hub where DevSpace developers can connect, share, and showcase their work.
-It serves as a community-driven platform that helps developers:

 - Share and highlight their projects
 - Collaborate with other members